[Avg. reading time: 39 minutes]

 Enumerators

-- Days of the Week.
+- Days of the week

-- Traffic light colors.
+- Traffic light colors

 #[derive(Debug)] enum TrafficLight{ Red, Yellow, Green } fn main(){ let my_light = TrafficLight::Red; println!("{:?}", my_light); }

 Importance of using derive(Debug) Trait.
-Execute this script to see the result.

 In addition to simply representing one of several types, we can have additional data based on the value.